labdotcollins/homelab/services/README.md

 I chose AdGuard Home over Pi-hole mainly because I had used it before, and I found it more flexible.
 Caddy, on the other hand, was a different story.
 I had originally planned to issue internal TLS certificates and run everything behind Nginx Proxy Manager.
 While that setup might have worked in the end, I ran into a lot of complications with getting certificates and reverse proxy rules working smoothly, especially without being publicy facing.
 During troubleshooting, I came across Caddy by chance, and immediately switched gears.
 In the end, I generated my own certificate authorities rather than relying on internal certs, but even then, Caddy made the entire process far smoother than my experience with Nginx Proxy Manager.

+Linked above is the setup guide.

 # [Nextcloud](https://github.com/labdotcollins/homelab/tree/main/nextcloud/README.md)

 Immich takes care of my photo backups, but I also wanted to deploy Nextcloud, not just for file storage, but for its potential to enable document collaboration.
 There’s still plenty for me to experiment with and learn here.

+Linked above is the setup guide.

 # [Vaultwarden](https://github.com/labdotcollins/homelab/tree/main/vaultwarden/README.md)

 This has been a long time coming.
 I’d been using KeePassXC for years, but never liked being tied to a local application.
 Vaultwarden turned out to be the perfect replacement solution with everything I needed from KeePassXC.
 Now, generating and saving passwords is handled right from my browser through the Bitwarden plugin, without the hassle of managing a separate desktop app.
 Vaultwarden requires HTTPS, so you definitely want to hold off on deploying this until you've set that up for your network.

+Linked above is the setup guide.

 # [Wazuh](https://github.com/labdotcollins/homelab/tree/main/wazuh/README.md)

 Wazuh is a SIEM.
 I’ve deployed agents across all my hosts and computers, though I’m still in the process of learning the platform and exploring everything it can do.

+Linked above is the setup guide.

+# No longer running...

 # Portainer